 The gist: Making a staging environment with up-to-date data schemas should not require a ticket to the data team.

 One of the last reasons we see developers switching from RDS is the lack of great documentation or tooling.
 Our customers note that configuration alone for a new RDS resource requires hours of dev time.
 This is too much time to sink into processes that should be standardized and can be automated.
 Setting up a database should be easier in 2021.

-Clearly AWS RDS is optimizing for the incumbent industry mammoths, who have engineering hours to spare and don’t move very quickly (Aurora is still on MySQL 5.7, not the latest version MySQL 8) but for every other business we prioritized speed and scale.
+Clearly AWS RDS is optimizing for the incumbent industry mammoths who have engineering hours to spare and don’t move very quickly (Aurora is still on MySQL 5.7, not the latest version MySQL 8).
+But for every other business, we prioritized speed and scale.
 RDS offers a breadth of customization and configuration at the cost of needing to employ many more DBAs to manage your data store.

 While AWS has managed to make compute resources globally reliable, their database layer still does not scale well.
-RDS does not scale nicely with businesses that are on a growth trajectory, hitting connection limits, replica limits and indeed pricing floors that require you to manage your database more as you grow, not less.
-Businesses who are moving quickly need more support, more guidance and should not be required to master a new interface.
-For this reason we give all of our customers access to the database experts who built PlanetScale and Vitess in order to help them migrate to PlanetScale quickly and with the support they need.
+RDS does not scale nicely with businesses that are on a growth trajectory, hitting connection limits, replica limits, and indeed pricing floors that require you to manage your database more as you grow, not less.
+Businesses who are moving quickly need more support, more guidance, and should not be required to master a new interface.
+For this reason, we give all of our customers access to the database experts who built PlanetScale and Vitess in order to help them migrate to PlanetScale quickly and with the support they need.

-PlanetScale does not offer the same customization but does provision in seconds and allows businesses of all sizes (regardless of how many DBAs they hire) to reliably scale like experts.
-PlanetScale offers a much better developer workflow which reduces time to feature and the overhead of needing to file a data ticket for every new feature.
+PlanetScale does not offer the same customization, but does provision in seconds and allows businesses of all sizes (regardless of how many DBAs they hire) to reliably scale like experts.
+PlanetScale offers a much better developer workflow, which reduces time to feature and the overhead of needing to file a data ticket for every new feature.